💱 Trade Calculator

 📅 How Often Each Weather Appears

 Weather in Grow a Garden is random, but some events have known frequency patterns based on community observation and game updates.
 Knowing these helps you decide whether to wait for a specific event or farm with whatever is active now.
+For a live countdown of every scheduled GAG2 event including Night, Blood Moon and Starfall windows, open the Grow a Garden 2 Event Tracker.

 Weather Frequency Notes